-Graduates of the U of M are found working in a number of different fields including the software development industry, the retail industry, and the consulting industry.
-The health insurance industry is the sector most highly represented among alumni.
-Graduates of the U of M earn around $65K on average.
+Former U of M students are professionally suited for a wide range of fields including the software development industry, the retail industry, and the consulting industry.
+The majority of alumni accept jobs in the health insurance industry.
+Graduates of the U of M earn $66K on average.

-Former U of M students with an interest in making money consider becoming Principal Electrical Engineers, the highest-paying gig (average earnings amount to about $118K) among this alumni group.
-Other well-paid jobs include Directors of Professional Services ($110K) and Human Resources Directors ($98K).
-Sitting at the bottom of the pay scale are Recruiters who make an average of $41K.
+Former U of M students with an interest in making money consider becoming Directors of Professional Services, the highest-paying gig (average earnings amount to $110K) among this alumni group.
+Other well-paid jobs include Human Resources Directors (approximately $98K) and Directors of Operations ($94K).
+On the lower end, Recruiters report making $41K.

 Benefits and Perks

-Paid time off due to illness is less common here than paid vacation time, approximately a fourth of alums report receiving the former, whereas just half of the alumni report receiving the latter.
-A large number of former students participate in a 401(k) retirement savings plan.
-A large number of graduates enjoy benefits like health insurance, while a fair number of respondents receive dental plans, too.
-University of Minnesota alumni are also on the receiving end of life insurance, a casual working environment, tuition reimbursement, and flexible hours.
+Paid time off due to illness is less common here than paid vacation time, about one in four graduates report receiving the former, whereas just half of the alumni report receiving the latter.
+Most grads allocate some part of their earnings to a company-sponsored 401(k) savings plan.
+A large number of former students receive health insurance, and a strong majority of alumni get dental coverage.
+University of Minnesota grads are also lucky enough to receive life insurance, a casual working environment, tuition reimbursement, and a company-subsidized cell phone.

-University of Illinois at Chicago graduates, who earn about $67K on average, make a similar amount to U of M grads.
+University of Illinois at Chicago graduates, who earn approximately $66K on average, make a similar amount to U of M grads.
 The University of Wisconsin-Madison, Iowa State University, and the University of Iowa are also similar to U of M.